Super Junior-D&E: 2014–2015: Ride Me, The Beat Goes On, Present and hiatus

-2017–present: Style, Bout You, Danger, Bad Blood, "Wings" and Countdown
+2017–2022: Style, Bout You, Danger, Bad Blood, and Countdown

 Eunhyuk and Donghae were discharged from their mandatory military service on July 12 and July 14, respectively.
-They held their fan meeting Hello Again on July 23 at Sejong University Daeyang Hall and participated in SM Town Live World Tour VI in Japan on July 27–28.
+Following their discharged, the duo held their fan meeting Hello Again on July 23 at Sejong University Daeyang Hall and later participated in SM Town Live World Tour VI in Japan on July 27–28.

-The duo released one Japanese song every month starting November 2017 to head their full album releases sometime in 2018.
+The duo plans to release one Japanese song every month starting November 2017, ahead of releasing their upcoming full album sometime in 2018.
 On November 29, they released the first Japanese single of the series, titled "Here We Are".
 One month later, on December 26, D&E released the second Japanese single titled "You don't go".

 On January 31, 2018, they released their third Japanese monthly single titled "If You", written and composed by Donghae.
-On February 28, 2018, their fourth Japanese monthly single "Circus", with the concept film where Donghae and Eunhyuk downsized into video game characters, playing a "Circus" chase game.
-On March 28, 2018, their fifth Japanese monthly single, titled "Lose It".
+On February 28, 2018, their fourth Japanese monthly single "Circus".
+On March 28, 2018, their fifth Japanese monthly single titled "Lose It".
 The music video with the duo's toy model as main characters, was released in 3 episodes on March 28, 2018, March 30, 2018, and April 1, 2018.
 On April 2, 2018, the full version of the music video was released.
 Their sixth Japanese monthly single "Can I Stay..." was released on April 25, 2018.
-The seventh Japanese monthly single "Hot Babe" was released on May 31, 2018.
+The seventh Japanese monthly single, "Hot Babe" was released on May 31, 2018.

-In June 2018, D&E announced the release of their second full-length Japanese album titled STYLE on August 8, 2018, which contains every monthly song that had been released and also new songs, including the lead single "Sunrise" and "Polygraph".
+In June 2018, D&E announced the release of their third full-length Japanese album titled STYLE on August 8, 2018, which contains every monthly song that had been released and also new songs, including the lead single "Sunrise" and "Polygraph".
 Following the release of the album, the Japan nationwide tour titled "Style" was held from September 2018 to November 2018 in seven cities: Yokohama, Kobe, Tokyo, Nagoya, Hiroshima, Fukuoka and Sapporo.
+D&E released their second Korean EP titled 'Bout You on August 16, 2018, with eight tracks including the lead single of the same name.